Service Alerts!

 A:

-Please refer to the "Alternatives Description and Trade-Offs Summary" document posted on the Project Documents & Materials page for estimated costs of each alternative.
-Construction costs are anticipated to be between $40 million and $85 million depending on the alternative.
+Project costs are currently being refined in the Preliminary Engineering phase.
 Funding is anticipated to come from a variety of sources, including Regional Measure 3, the Federal Transit Administration (FTA), and other local, state, and federal funds.

 back to top